 - Restoring America's Global Standing

-Bitcoin directly and increasingly conflicts with two of these as it grows: climate and restoring America's global standing.
-By extension, Bitcoin conflicts with even more of the Administration's listed priorities because most of them tend to rise and fall together.
+As Bitcoin grows in popularity, it conflicts increasingly with two of these priorities: climate and restoring America's global standing.
+By extension, Bitcoin conflicts with even more of the Administration's listed priorities because they tend to rise and fall together.

 First, take climate.
 In 2018 - a relatively quiet year for Bitcoin - researchers found emitted as much carbon into the atmosphere as the city of Las Vegas.
 In March 2021, Bill Gates said, "Bitcoin uses more electricity per transaction than any other method known to mankind."
 With the Biden Administration committing the U.S. committed to halving our carbon emissions by 2030, and the effects of climate change becoming clearer and more obvious over time, it is hard to imagine current and future U.S. Administrations accepting continued high levels of pollution from Bitcoin.